rkzn/open-api-docs/docs/account-authentication.md

 ![Screenshot](./img/account-authentication-1.png)

-As you can see your application can have as many redirect URI as it needed, and you can a new one by clicking on "Add Redirect URI" button.
+As you can see your application can have as many redirect URI as it needs, and you can add a new one by clicking on the "Add Redirect URI" button.

-The first redirect URI is for playground, you can't remove or change it, and you must not use it on your products.
+The first redirect URI is for the playground, you can't remove or change it, and you must not use it on your products.

-Once you added the "Redirect URIs" click on "Save" and that's it.
+Once you add the "Redirect URIs" click on "Save" and that's it.

 ### Getting Authorization Code